 As the Huffington Post notes, this isn’t the first time a parent has tried to sell off their child’s tickets as punishment.
 Last fall, a One Direction fan’s mother in Australia auctioned off tickets because of her daughter’s “self righteous and lippy attitude.”

-So, note to teens who get your parents to shell out hundreds of dollars so you can see your idols: behave or face the possibility of getting publicly shamed.
+So, note to teens who get your parents to shell out hundreds of dollars so you can see your idols: behave of get publicly shamed.

 image courtesy of INFphoto.com